joshlafronz32/Projects/README.md

 - The Breakout of Geraldo Perdomo: A two-parter - the 2023 first half breakout of Geraldo Perdomo and the reality check that came afterwards.
 - The Delayed Development of Keon Johnson: Diving into the inefficient and brief career of 2021 first-round pick Keon Johnson.
 - The Early Struggles of Henry Davis & Jordan Walker: Detailing the early struggles of former top prospects Henry Davis and Jordan Walker.
-- The Garuba Report: 2024 Edition: Catching up with former first-round pick Usman Garuba and guaging the status of his career.
+- The Garuba Report - 2024 Edition: Catching up with former first-round pick Usman Garuba and guaging the status of his career.
 - The Legend of Game 6 Klay: Recapping the legend of Klay Thompson through the lens of statistical and visual analysis.
 - The Playoff Pitfalls of James Harden: Addressing the narrative that James Harden shrinks in the postseason.
 - The SEC's Secret Shot Chucker: Exposing the SEC's most undeserving volume shooter.